 Requirements and Recommendations

-Listed below are the immunization requirements for students entering the University for 2009.
+Listed below are the immunization requirements for students entering the University.
 Please review the chart below for additional recommended vaccines.
-All required vaccines are available at the health center.
+All required vaccines are available at the University Health Center Allergy/Travel Clinic.

 Questions about immunization requirements?
 Call Patient Registration and Health Information at 706-542-8617.